francoisdevlin/devlinsf-clojure-utils/docs/map-utils.markdown

 #Mapping functions

-There are often times There a three main functions for mapping functions
+There are often times one has to apply a mapping operation over a hash map.
+Map-utils provides three main functions for mapping functions

-* vals-entry
+* vals-map
-* keys-entry
+* keys-map
-* keys-entry-merge
+* keys-map-merge

-Let's increment every value in the map
+The first case we'll consider is when we want to apply a mapping function to each value in a map.
+For our discussion, we'll apply `inc` to every value.

-	user=>(vals-entry map inc abc123)
+	user=>(vals-map map inc abc123)
 	{"a" 2 "b" 3 "c" 4}

+Notice, that except for the call to `vals-map`, this appears to be a completely normal mapping form.
+Hopefully by know the pattern is becoming evident.
+Let's use `keys-map` to capitalize every key in the collection.
 Okay, now, time to capitalize every key

-	user=>(keys-entry map #(.toUpperCase %) abc123)
+	user=>(keys-map map #(.toUpperCase %) abc123)
 	{"A" 1 "B" 2 "C" 3}

-And, time to force a collision.
-They will be merged with merge-fn.
+Once again, it is almost exactly like using a normal mapping operation, except for the leading call to `keys-pred`.
+The function worked exactly as we expect.

+Now, there is an issue with mapping the keys.
+It is possible to generate a collision.
+Let's consider the following operation.

+	user=>(keys-map map (constantly "Example") abc123)
+	{"Example" 3}

+This is not necessarily the behavior we want.
+In order to get around this case, use `keys-map-merge`.
+This function takes an extra parameter, a merge-fn, that will be used in the event of a collision.

-	user=>(keys-entry-merge + map (constantly "Example") abc123)
+	user=>(keys-map-merge + map (constantly "Example") abc123)
 	{"Example" 6}

+There, much better.

 #More specific forms

 These functions take a map in and return a map out.
 However, we have not said anything about the type of map returned.
+Map-utils helps the developer

 There are ten more functions in this lib.
 Five of them deliberately return a hash-map

+* hash-vals-pred
 * hash-keys-pred
-* hash-vals-pred
-* hash-vals-entry
+* hash-vals-map
-* hash-keys-entry
+* hash-keys-map
-* hash-keys-entry-merge
+* hash-keys-map-merge

 And the other five expect and return a sorted tree map.
 The original comparator is preserved.

+* sort-vals-pred
 * sort-keys-pred
-* sort-vals-pred
-* sort-vals-entry
+* sort-vals-map
-* sort-keys-entry
+* sort-keys-map
-* sort-keys-entry-merge
+* sort-keys-map-merge

 Okay, great.
 Which functions am I supposed to call as a developer?
 You're telling me I have to keep track of this stuff?
 This sounds like more work.
 Are you telling me I have to do more work to get it right?